 5. Don’t take it personally.

 Your toddler will at times reject you or be hurtful in some way.
 Don’t take it personally.
 She’s learning from you how to modulate her anger.
 This is your opportunity to grow (choose love and understanding -- this is a toddler!), and teach her at the same time.

 6. Allow time in your schedule for your toddler's need to explore the world.

 That's his job, after all -- exploring, experimenting, learning.
 That's how his brain develops.
 Rushing toddlers is one of the common triggers of avoidable tantrums.

 Your child's social skills start with empathy.
 Kids begin to develop empathy for others (and therefore, the ability to share, not hit, etc.) as they themselves feel understood.
 Click here for more on what empathy is and how to use it to raise great kids.

 8. Don't force her to share.

 That actually delays the development of sharing skills!
 Kids need to feel secure in their ownership before they can share.
-Instead, introduce the concept of taking turns. (“It’s Crystal’s turn to use the bucket.
+Instead, introduce the concept of taking turns. (“It’s Asia’s turn to use the bucket.
 Then it will be your turn.")
 Help him wait for his turn with empathy.
 Help him put his favorite toys away before another child visits.
-When he does share, out of the goodness of his own heart, empower him to make that choice again by observing, aloud, the effect of his choice: "Look how happy Michael is that he gets a turn with your truck."
+When he does share, out of the goodness of his own heart, empower him to make that choice again by observing, aloud, the effect of his choice: "Look how happy Kevin is that he gets a turn with your truck."

 9. Use age-appropriate "discipline."